ApolloTang/wf--eh-start-building-accessible-web-applications-today/04-00b-headings-and-semantic-structure--rotor-landmark/README.md

-# Rotor's Landmarks
+# Wikipedia main page Rotor's Landmarks

-To get the Rotor's Landmark dialogue do this:
+To get the Rotor's Landmark dialogue for Wikipedia main page do this:

 1. Turn on VoiceOver: `Command-F5`
 2. In safari, navigate to [en.wikipedia.org/wiki/Main_Page](https://en.wikipedia.org/wiki/Main_Page)